About Matthew Lyon in life

 “perhaps in no one instance has our constitution, our sacred bill of rights, been more shamefully, more barefacedly trampled on, then in the case of the passage of the bill called the Sedition law.
 This, sir, was your darling hobbyhorse.
 By this law you expected to have all your follies, your absurdities, and your atrocities buried in oblivion.
 You thought by its terrorism to shut the mouths of all but sycophants and flatterers, and to secure yourself in the presidency at least; but I’ll happily have you been disappointed-, the truth has issued from many a patriot pen and press -and you have fallen, never, never to rise again”

-*Special note from the Ghost – My (real life) ancestor and uncle by marriage to Lyon, Ethan Allen and his Green Mountain Boys offered to burn the jail to the ground to free him.
+*Special note from the Ghost – My (real life) ancestor and uncle by marriage to Lyon, Ethan Allen and his Green Mountain Boys offered to burn the Vergennes jail to the ground and free him.

 Lyon said no. He was later elected from that jail cell to Congress!
 Read about it here.

-When the presidential election of 1800 came to a 3rd round vote in the Congress.
+When the presidential election of 1800 came to a third round vote in the Congress.
 Lyon cast the deciding vote to elect Jefferson.
-One of our first and few blows to the Adams/Hamiltonian Federalist slime that now rules us.
+One of our first and few blows to the Adams/Hamiltonian Federalist slime that now rules us through a deceitful government that is the antitheses of the vision once held for the country in the Declaration of Independence.

-Except for another brief respite under Andrew Jackson in the 1830’s with the destruction of the 2nd bank and a rebuke of Biddle.
-We haven’t won a battle since.
+Except for another brief respite under Andrew Jackson in the 1830’s with the destruction of the second central bank of the United States and a rebuke of Biddle.
+We haven’t won a battle since with the Money Cartel in their thirst for power over you.
+Learn your past before it is rewritten for you by these same people.
+It is not too late!

 Are you ready to support Eternal Vigilance?